joseiedo/yourtale/README.md

 Go to `Api/`
 Type `dotnet run` to run the backend.
-The swagger is in the endpoint  `/swagger/index.html`.
+Access the endpoint `/swagger/index.html` to see all endpoints.

 Have fun!